 G joined Watsi on May 5th, 2015.
-One year ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-G's most recent donation traveled 8,500 miles to support David, a 17-year-old teenage boy from Kenya, to fund clubfoot repair surgery so that he can walk.
+Two years ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+G's most recent donation traveled 8,200 miles to support Emelyn, a 34-year-old mother from Philippines, to fund a mastectomy so she can be healthy and cancer-free to raise her children.

 David is a 17-year-old student from Kenya.
 He aspires to become a surgeon to help patients and children in need with different deformities.
 David, who is the third child in a family of four, lives in a children’s home based in Mombasa (Rainbow Children’s Home) together with his siblings.
 His mother does menial jobs, and is unable to support the children, so they are getting help from the orphanage.
 He is currently a 7th-grade student at the Rainbow Academy, a school nearby.
 David has clubfoot on both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, David traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on February 27th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund David's clubfoot repair.
 After treatment, he will be able to walk easily.
 David said, “I want to become the best surgeon in the world so as to offer my experience and services to needy children.”